Looking for the best things to do in Bangkok? This comprehensive guide will give you all the tools you need to make the

-Stella, having lived in Bangkok for two years, has compiled this list of things to do and see.
-It includes the top attractions, Bangkok points of interest and some unique things you must do in Bangkok to please any visitor!
+Stella, having lived in Bangkok for two years, has compiled this list of things to do in Bangkok.
+It includes the top attractions, points of interest and some unique things you to please any visitor!

 1. The Grand Palace

 Arguably one of the most popular things to do in Bangkok, the Grand Palace.

 Built in 1782, and once known by its original name, Phra Borom Maharatchawangit, it was once the royal residence and housed government administrative buildings.

 Today, it is open to the public and is a must-do in Bangkok, especially for first-time visitors.
 You can only visit some of the building but make sure not to miss the Grand Palace Hall

 Inside the grounds sits the famous Wat Phra Kaew – Temple of the Emerald Buddha, where visitors can catch a glimpse of the Buddha statue within.